 What are the goals of this project?

-This project aims to perform chemical and genetic screening of therapeutic vulnerabilities in childhood ependymoma models and in vivo validation of any compounds identified.
+Researchers aim to perform chemical and genetic screening of therapeutic vulnerabilities in childhood ependymoma.

 What is the impact of this project?